iSalemSaleh/Saviaj/replit.md

 ## Overview

 AtlasRide is a two-way transportation marketplace similar to Uber, but completely democratized and based on user-driven pricing and route sharing.
 Riders can post trip requests with their own price offers, and drivers can accept or decline.
 Drivers can also post their planned routes with available seats, allowing riders to request to join.
-The platform uses real-time location tracking via WebSockets and integrates with Mapbox for mapping functionality.
+The platform uses real-time location tracking via WebSockets and integrates with Azure Maps for geocoding and routing.

 ## User Preferences